SEARCH:

 Dame Lorna Boreland-Kelly

-Her contribution to education was recognised in the 1998 Queen’s Birthday Honours list, as a Dame of the British Empire.
+Her contribution to education was recognised in the 1998 Queen’s Birthday Honours List, as a Dame of the British Empire.
 Other significant awards include the Network for Black Professionals 2008 Award for Leadership in Race Equality, and the Federation of Black Women Business Owners 2004 award for lifetime’s work in the spheres of education and child protection.

-She has been invited to speak at national events on leadership, education, equalities and safeguarding.”
+She has been invited to speak at national events on leadership, education, equalities and safeguarding.

 Bob Broad

-Previously he was director of the National Children’s Bureau’s research and evaluation department.
+Previous to this role he was professor of children and families research and director of the Children and Families Research Unit at De Montfort University, Leicester.
+He was also director of the National Children’s Bureau’s research and evaluation department.
 A qualified teacher and social worker, earlier he worked in several inner London boroughs as a teacher and probation officer before becoming a lecturer at the London School of Economics and then head of policy, research and training at Rainer.
 He has managed, undertaken and published a large number of research studies about children looked after, leaving care, foster care, kinship care and grandparenting.
 He is currently undertaking, or has recently undertaken, research studies and/or reviews for the Department for Children, Schools and Families (children in transition to adulthood), Save the Children Fund (international kinship care), the Fostering Network, The Adolescent and Children’s Trust (TACT) and the Grandparents Association (publication ‘Being a grandparent: research evidence, key themes and policy recommendations’).

 Alex Chard